Admission to practice law: Russia

-It is not necessary to have a license to practice law in Russia as a legal consultant, but only the members of the advocate's chambers (Russian bar associations) are permitted to appear in court on criminal matters (other person can be a defence counsel in criminal proceeding along with an advocate but not in lieu him) and to practice before Constitutional Court (leaving aside persons having academic degree of candidate or doctor in juridical sciences who also can represent parties in constitutional proceeding).
+It is not necessary to have a license to practice law in Russia as a legal consultant, but only the members of the advocate's chambers (Russian bar associations) are permitted to appear in court on criminal matters (other persons can be a defence counsel in criminal proceeding along with an advocate but not in lieu of him) and to practice before the Constitutional Court (leaving aside persons having an academic degree of candidate or doctor in juridical sciences who may can represent parties in constitutional proceeding).

 To become an advocate a person should pass special qualification exam.
 To sit for the exam, one must have a higher legal education and also two years of experience in legal work after graduation or a training program in a law firm after graduation.
-Specialist degree in law is the most commonly awarded academic degree in Russian jurisprudence, but after Russia's accession to the Bologna process only bachelor of laws and master of laws academic degrees are available in Russian institutions of higher education.
+The Specialist degree in law is the most commonly awarded academic degree in Russian jurisprudence, but after Russia's accession to the Bologna process only bachelor of laws and master of laws academic degrees are available in Russian institutions of higher education.

 An examination is administered by the qualifications commission of an advocate's chamber.
 The exam is both written and oral, but the main test is oral.
 The written exam takes place in the form of computer testing and includes issues of the professional conduct of advocate and advocate's professional responsibility.
 After successfully passing of the written exam the candidates are allowed to take the oral exam.
 As part of the oral exam, the candidate must demonstrate his knowledge in various bodies of law and solve some mimic a real-life legal tasks.
 The candidate who does not pass the qualification exam can try to pass it again after 1 year only.
 The qualifications commission is composed of seven advocates, two judges, two representatives of the regional legislature, and two representatives of the Ministry of Justice.